-1. Y N Is the 24 hour Child Abuse and Neglect Hotline (1-800-800-5556) listed in your local directories with the emergency numbers as required by law?
-2. Ind iana concerning suspected child abuse and neglect are received through the child abuse and Neglect Hotline at 1-800-800-5556, including times e local DCS offices are closed.
+1. Y N 🗆 Is the 24 hour Child Abuse and Neglect Hotline (1-800-800-5556) listed in your local directories with the emergency numbers as required by law?
+2. All calls concerning suspected child abuse and neglect are received through the Indiana child abuse and Neglect Hotline at 1-800-800-5556, including times when the local DCS offices are closed.